Pile Up and Beehive --

 filled from the storehouse, or from the top of the waste after the

 storehouse is empty.
-But the game is also more strategic if a
+But the game is also much more strategic if a

 column may be left empty (NZP and Solitaire Virtuoso both allow